IBM-Bluemix-Docs/cloud-object-storage-infrastructure/desktop-clients.md

 # Using a desktop client

-GUI tools exists for accessing S3 API compatible object storage and for basic tasks, such as configuring routine backup or shared hosting for large files.
+GUI tools exists for accessing S3 API compatible {{site.data.keyword.cos_short}} and for basic tasks, such as configuring routine backup or shared hosting for large files.

 ## Cyberduck